mukeshpanchal27/easy-maintenance-mode/readme.txt

 = How do I report a bug? =

-Please [let me know](mailto:mukesh.wpkoder@gmail.com) what's going on, with as much detail as you have.
+Please [let me know](mailto:mukeshpanchal27@gmail.com) what's going on, with as much detail as you have.

 == Changelog ==

 = 1.0 =
 Initial release

+= 1.1 =
+Check compatibility for WPS Hide Login plugin

+= 1.2 =
+Check compatibility for WordPress 5.6
+Check compatibility for Contact Form 7
+Changed under construction logic

+= 1.3 =
+Added admin page for better navigation.
+Update POT file.